 Individual advisement on the doctoral dissertation.
 Students register for this in the first semester after their dissertation proposal has been approved and continue registering in this (or in another course, with sponsor approval) until the dissertation is completed.
 Requires ongoing consultation between the student and dissertation sponsor.
 The fee equals three points at the current tuition rate for each term.
 Permission required from individual faculty.

 Supporting adult development enhances adults’ internal capacities, which in turn enables them to manage better the complexities of leading, teaching, learning and living.
-This course seeks to help leaders—of all kinds—support adult growth within organizations.
-To support adult growth, leaders need to implement practices in service to adults’ professional and personal development.
-This is especially important given the complexities of the adaptive challenges we face in the course of leading, learning and working today.
+This course seeks to help leaders—across levels and sectors—support adult growth within organizations.
+To support internal capacity building, leaders need to implement practices in service to adults’ professional and personal development.
+This is especially important given the complexities of the adaptive challenges we face in the course of leading, learning and working —especially today.
 In this course we will explore an expanded notion of leadership that includes adult development.
 We will study research on adult developmental theories and their connections to practices that facilitate adults’ transformational learning (i.e. learning that helps adults develop greater cognitive and affective capacities to better manage the complexities of leadership, work and life).
 We will consider questions such as: How can we create organizations and systems that support adults’ transformational learning?
 What practices support adult development?
 What developmental principles inform these practices?
 How can we support leadership development in the workplace?
 What supports and conditions are necessary and needed?